lalith2306/dp-300-database-administrator/Instructions/Labs/LabIntro2V2.md

       ![Start Your Azure Journey](../images/num.png)

-This hands-on lab will guide you through implementing end-to-end DevOps practices using Azure DevOps and GitHub.
-You will deploy an Azure web app with GitHub Actions, set up CI/CD automation with YAML pipelines, and configure release gates based on app health.
-Additionally, you will integrate the Mend Bolt extension to detect open-source vulnerabilities, ensuring security and compliance in your pipeline.

 ### Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance anytime.
 We offer dedicated support channels tailored specifically for learners and instructors, ensuring that all your needs are promptly and efficiently addressed.